 - Strain the milk using a nut bag or large sieve placed over a bowl.

-- When the milk is ready, add back to a clean blender jar.
+- Once the milk is strained, add back to a clean blender jar.

 - Add the remaining ingredients except the chia seeds.